sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 4.12792529e-21		| Speed limit (120km/h) 						|

-For the second image ...
+For the second image, the model predicts Speed limit of 70km/h an the actual sign is 70 km/h

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|